Welcome to FS - Fall semester 2022

 The school's website is www.fss.is, where you can find information about the school, study programs and courses, policies and rules.
 The website also features news and pictures from school events.
 The school is also on Facebook and Instagram (#fsskoli) where news and announcements are posted.

-The Inna school system
+The Inna school information system

-The secondary school system in Iceland is called Inna.
+The secondary school information system in Iceland is called Inna.
 Students must have an Íslykill or electronic ID to login to the system.
 It is essential that students can login to Inna from the beginning of the school year with their own ID, using parents/guardians access is not enough.
 Inna holds information about students' studies, study history, grades, attendance, etc. In many courses Inna is also used to turn in assignments, take tests and send messages.
 Students have to register their private e-mail address in Inna to receive messages from teachers and announcements from the school.

 Writing materials and stationery